 Selling Bitcoin With a Bitcoin ATM

 Many Bitcoin ATMs require sellers to show an official ID.
-The fiat currency you will get in exchange for your Bitcoin will be calculated using the current market rate for Bitcoin (BTC), and there is usually an added commission charged by the ATM operator (on average, 8.4%).
+The fiat currency you will get in exchange for your BTC will be calculated using the current market rate for Bitcoin (BTC), and there is usually an added commission charged by the ATM operator (on average, 8.4%).

-Selling Bitcoin in Real Life
+Bitcoin to Cash in Real Life

-The riskiest — but likely most anonymous — way to sell Bitcoin is to do so in person.
+The riskiest — but likely most anonymous — way to turn Bitcoin to cash is to do so in person.
 This will involve negotiations about the asking price and terms, and both parties must take precautions to ensure their personal safety and the integrity of their funds and assets.
 LocalBitcoin used to offer an option for in-person cash trades, but removed it in June 2019 as a concession to the current crypto regulatory climate.